 For 1988-1994, CPS interviewers asked whether any member of the household age 15 and older was covered by a "private health insurance plan," a category which included both employment-based and privately-purchased insurance (but not government insurance programs).
 Subsequent questions elicited information about whether such private insurance was in the respondent's own name, whether the private insurance was employment-based, and, for those individuals who reported such insurance in their own names, who else was covered by the insurance plan.
 This final information overlaps with the data in WHOELSGH but is not entirely comparable with WHOELSGH.
 First, the persons receiving insurance as dependents could have been covered by either employment-based or privately-purchased insurance.
 Second, information was collected separately on dependent coverage for both co-resident children and children living outside the household, as well as on coverage for a spouse, others, or the policyholder only.
 Finally, the responses were coded into separate variables: PHISELF (coverage for the policyholder only); PHISPOUS (coverage for the policyholder's spouse); PHIHHKID (coverage for children in the household); PHINHKID (coverage for children outside the household); and PHIOTHR (coverage for others).

-Beginning in 1996, CPS interviewers asked respondents to specify whether they had coverage from employment-based health insurance as a policyholder (in the GROUPOWN variable) or as a dependent (in the GROUPDEP variable).
+Beginning in 1996, CPS interviewers asked respondents to specify whether they had coverage from employment-based health insurance as a policyholder (in the GROUPOWN; now GRPOWNLY variable) or as a dependent (in the GROUPDEP variable; now ).
 GROUPDEP is the closest equivalent to the WHOELSGH variable.
 GROUPDEP is coded as "yes" on the record of the person receiving employment-based coverage as a dependent; WHOELSGH provides information about dependents receiving employment-based coverage on the record of the policyholder for such insurance.